NHL on CBS: Failed 1994–95 bid

-After Fox outbid CBS for the rights to the package of National Football League games it had held for decades (and losing Major League Baseball after the league opted to launch its ill-fated The Baseball Network effort), CBS entered the bidding to regain the National Hockey League rights beginning in the 1994–95 season, only to again be outbid by Fox, which agreed to pay US$155 million for the five-year broadcast contract.
+After Fox outbid CBS for the rights to the package of National Football League (NFL) games it had held for decades (and losing Major League Baseball after the league opted to launch its ill-fated The Baseball Network effort), CBS entered the bidding to regain the NHL rights beginning in the 1994–95 season, only to again be outbid by Fox, which agreed to pay US$155 million for the five-year broadcast contract.

 Incidentally, during the 1990s, CBS had the American broadcast television rights to the Winter Olympics (1992, 1994 and 1998).
 The network used Mike Emrick (1992 and 1994) and Sean McDonough (1998) on play-by-play for the ice hockey coverage, John Davidson (all three Olympics) and Mike Eruzione (1992 and 1998) on color commentary, and Darren Pang as the ice-level reporter (1998).
 Emrick would however, serve as the play-by-play announcer for the women's hockey coverage in 1998 (the first time that women competed in Olympic hockey) alongside color commentators Joe Micheletti and Digit Murphy and ice-level reporter Ellen Weinberg.

 In 2010, CBS Sports president Sean McManus said regarding the prospects of the NHL returning to CBS in the foreseeable future "It's a great property, but with our commitment to golf and college basketball, there just isn't room on our schedule."
-As a result, CBS did not place a bid for the broadcast rights when negotiations went underway prior to the pending 2011 expiration of NBCUniversal's contract with the league, being the only major network not to place a bid.
+As a result, CBS did not place a bid for the broadcast rights when negotiations went underway before the pending 2011 expiration of NBCUniversal's contract with the league, being the only major network not to place a bid.
 The Comcast-owned networks (NBC and Versus, later NBCSN) renewed their existing deals through 2021.
 Likewise, when Comcast opted not to renew its contract with the NHL in 2021, CBS did not make a serious effort to acquire the rights.